brrrak/gcp-automl/README.md

 - In the section that opens click `View Data` to see the imported data in H2O-3

 #### Create table in BQ and import it to H2O-3
 - When using `bq` command for the first time it initialized and asked for the default project.
-My project is named `steamwithdataproc` so I selected the same.
+My project is named `project48a` so I selected the same.
-- To list datasets in this project `bq ls steamwithdataproc:`, the last part defining the project can be removed if default project is set
+- To list datasets in this project `bq ls project48a:`, the last part defining the project can be removed if default project is set
-- Create airlines dataset `bq --location=us-west1 mk steamwithdataproc:airlines`
+- Create airlines dataset `bq --location=us-west1 mk project48a:airlines`
 - Verify it got created `bq ls --format=pretty`
 - Adding a table to the dataset and [loading data in it](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-csv#loading_csv_data_into_a_table)
-    - `bq --location=us-west1 load --autodetect --null_marker="NA" --source_format=CSV steamwithdataproc:airlines.allyears2k ~/Workspace/Office/Datasets/flights_delay/allyears2k.csv`
+    - `bq --location=us-west1 load --autodetect --null_marker="NA" --source_format=CSV project48a:airlines.allyears2k ~/Workspace/Office/Datasets/flights_delay/allyears2k.csv`
-    - `bq ls --format=pretty steamwithdataproc:airlines`
+    - `bq ls --format=pretty project48a:airlines`
-    - `bq show --format=pretty steamwithdataproc:airlines.allyears2k` will describe the table
+    - `bq show --format=pretty project48a:airlines.allyears2k` will describe the table
 - To import this data into H2O-3, create a new notebook and click Data >> Import SQL Table.
 In the section that opens up enter the below information to read data from the above table.
-    - JDBC URL: `jdbc:bigquery://https://www.googleapis.com/bigquery/v2:443;ProjectId=steamwithdataproc;OAuthType=3;Location=us-west1;LogLevel=4;LogPath=/tmp/h2o-bigquery-logs;`
+    - JDBC URL: `jdbc:bigquery://https://www.googleapis.com/bigquery/v2:443;ProjectId=project48a;OAuthType=3;Location=us-west1;LogLevel=4;LogPath=/tmp/h2o-bigquery-logs;`
-    - Table: `steamwithdataproc.airlines.allyears2k`
+    - Table: `project48a.airlines.allyears2k`
     - Fetch mode can be Single or Distributed
     - Leave all other fields empty
 - Click the Import Button.
 It will open a new section.
 Click View button in this section.